Well-Managed Needs in CHC: What the Law Says

 See common mistakes families make in CHC assessments — and how to avoid them

-The regional variation in eligibility rates makes the scale of the problem visible.
-In Q1 2024, eligibility rates across ICBs ranged from 7.3% in Gloucestershire ICB to 42.5% in Leicester, Leicestershire and Rutland ICB (NHS England / Nuffield Trust, June 2024).
+The regional variation in CHC eligibility makes the scale of the problem visible.
+As at 31 December 2024, the number of adults found eligible for CHC ranged from 20 to 95 per 50,000 adults between ICBs — an almost five-fold difference (Nuffield Trust, September 2025).
 A person's clinical need doesn't change with their postcode.
-That six-fold difference reflects inconsistent assessment practice — and well-managed needs misuse is central to it.
+That difference reflects inconsistent assessment practice — and well-managed needs misuse is central to it.

 What we observe at CareAdvocate: When reviewing decision rationales for cases where families were refused CHC, the domain notes for behaviour, cognition, and medication almost always reference "no recent incidents", "condition stable on current medication", or "care plan managing well."
 Rarely does the rationale address what those domains would look like without those interventions.
 This is precisely what paragraphs 162–163 prohibit.
 The pattern is sharpest when a DoLS authorisation is in place — the very fact of the authorisation documents the level of need, but ICBs frequently cite the resulting calmness as evidence of low need.